Mount Pentelicus: Fires

-A fire in early July 1995 consumed much of the mountain forest, and the eastern half became residential districts of the Athens area.
-The volume of smoke was tremendous; it nearly covered the entire northeastern part of Athens, and all terrestrial televisual media covered the fire.
-The blaze lasted about five days; it reached east of Penteli about 5:30 p.m. local time, and then into the Pentelis and Vrilissia, consuming a group of houses on Friday night (about 9:00 p.m.
+A fire in early July 1995 consumed much of the mountain forest, and much the eastern half became residential districts, suburbs of Athens proper.
+The volume of smoke was tremendous, covering the entire northeastern part of Athens, a pattern to continue with each subsequent large blaze.

+The blaze lasted about five days; it reached east of Penteli about 5:30 p.m. local time, and then into the Pentelis and Vrilissia neighborhoods, consuming a group of houses on Friday night (about 9:00 p.m.
 EET, 7:00 p.m.
-UTC), the northern range on Saturday morning, Rhea on Saturday afternoon, Anoixi on Monday, and the Dionysus communities on Saturday.
-It consumed three quarters of the slopes of Mount Pentelicus, and was the worst forest fire Athens and Greece had seen in the 20th century.
-Housing development took place in the eastern half of the mountain which removed what was left of nature from the mountain, and streets are grid and circular.
-Many are luxurious and several houses were later added; a mining area also removed what was left from nature in the eastern half.
-The northern half remains heavily forested.
+UTC), the northern part of the range on Saturday morning, parts of Ekali and Dionysos communities on Saturday afternoon and Anoixi district on Monday.
+It consumed three quarters of the slopes of the mount, and was considered one of the worst forest fires Athens and Greece had seen in the 20th century.

+Housing development took place in the eastern half of the mountain, streets becoming grid and circular.
+Several houses were later added; a marble mine was also opened in the eastern half.